 Alex Sharpe

-B & W 229 x 152 mm | Perfect Bound on White w/Matte Laminate | Paperback ISBN 9978-1-910761-25-0 | E-book (ePDF) 978-1-910761-26-7 | Forthcoming
+B & W 229 x 152 mm | Perfect Bound on White w/Gloss Laminate | Paperback ISBN 9978-1-910761-25-0 | 228 Pages | E-book (ePDF) 978-1-910761-26-7 | Forthcoming 12 May 2026

 This book brings existentialist philosophy (atheistic and Christian) to life through the artistic life of David Bowie.
-Working with Søren Kierkegaard, Friedrich Nietzsche, Martin Heidegger, Jean-Paul Sartre, Albert Camus, and Simone Weil, it both explains different existentialist ideas (authenticity, anxiety, ethics, spirituality and death) and applies them to Bowie.
-In doing so, it sharpens our understanding of these ideas and of tensions both within existentialism and between it and some other philosophical approaches.
+Working with Søren Kierkegaard, Friedrich Nietzsche, Martin Heidegger, Jean-Paul Sartre, Albert Camus, and Simone Weil, it both explains different existentialist themes and ideas (authenticity, anxiety, ethics, spirituality and death) and applies them to Bowie.
+In doing so, it sharpens our understanding of existentialism and of tensions both within existentialism and between it and some other philosophical approaches.
 In particular, it explores what it means to live an existentially authentic life, and it makes the case that Bowie, while he certainly ‘fell’ at times, can be understood as an exemplar of such a life.
 For David Bowie’s life and work can be read as a meditation on themes of alienation, loneliness, abandonment, fear, anxiety, meaninglessness, freedom and mortality.

 Preface